Advice For Private Tutors Providing Private Tuition -

 commitments that they may have and if tutoring is not their only job.
 If a tutor has to to travel to tutor, this will limit the number of

 tutees they are able to tutor in a given day.
-If you are offering a private tutoring service for primary children (KS1 and KS2), Secondary
+If you are offering a private teaching service for primary children (KS1 and KS2), Secondary

 (KS3, GCSE IGCSE) then most students are of school age, which means that you as the tutor

 will have to offer tuition after 4.00 pm weekdays and weekends.
-For private tutors who also offer tuition for A-Levels, BTECs, Degree Level,
+For private tutors who also offer lessons for A-Levels, BTECs, Degree Level,

 qualifications, arts, languages, hobbies or crafts and tuition to those students studying GCSEs in tertiary education, you will find that